diamond-diadem/diamond-diadem.github.io/content/en/workflows/aiida-n2p2/installation.md

 ### Run on the HPC

-Before to submit your calculation on the supercomputer be sure that your have made a set up for your local computer with a scheduler to menage your calculation on the super computer.
+Before submitting your calculation on the supercomputer be sure that your have made a set up for your local computer with a scheduler to menage your calculation on the super computer.
 This set up is very dependent from which supercomputer you will submit your calculation.
 Below a typical setup on [GRICAD](https://gricad-doc.univ-grenoble-alpes.fr/hpc/connexion/) that using OAR scheduler.

 ## 1. Install the OAR Scheduler Plugin, specific case for gricad hpc.